alaugks/spring-messagesource-db-example/README.md

-# Example: Custom Database Spring MessageSource
+# Example: Database MessageSource for Spring

 This example shows how to use the [spring-messagesource-catalogue](https://github.com/alaugks/spring-messagesource-catalog) to implement a MessageSource from a database.